-Figure 2 shows the transfer function of a 4th order high-pass filter at 31 Hz whose pass-band allows the bulk of all available music to pass.
+Figure 2 shows the transfer function of a 4th order high-pass filter at 31 Hz whose pass-band allows the bulk of most music content to pass.
 Notice that the filter comes with 360° of phase shift.

-When a low-crest-factor (6 dB) noise signal is sent through this filter, its 6 dB crest factor is essentially reverted to 12 dB.
+When a low-crest-factor (6 dB) noise signal is sent through this filter, its 6 dB crest factor regresses towards 12 dB.

 Notice that in the video above, the waveform post high-pass filter, in track 2, is substantially more jagged, indicating a higher crest factor.